ZORO2045/Upload-image-to-telegraph/README.md

 4. **To convert this URL to a clickable link, simply prepend it with the Telegra.ph domain:**
    - Original: `{"src":"/file/81c72f469e651d7d8b12e.jpg"}`
    - Clickable: [https://telegra.ph/file/81c72f469e651d7d8b12e.jpg](https://telegra.ph/file/81c72f469e651d7d8b12e.jpg)

+## Notes
+- **New media uploads to Telegraph, the standalone blogging tool, have been disabled due to misuse by anonymous actors.**
+- For more details, refer to the original message on Telegram [here](https://t.me/durov/343).

 ## Credits
 Made with ♥ by [ፚ Ꭷ Ꮢ Ꭷ ❥](https://telegram.me/ZORO2045).